ZeroPass/TokenRegistry/README.md

 • NFC SDK/android app; \(trid-token registry id\)
 [https://github.com/ZeroPass/Android-trid](https://github.com/ZeroPass/Android-trid)

 We are hacking the passport hardware security module \(active authentication\), to provide us with valid signature on the passport itself \(the signature cant be spoofed, even if android phone  is compromised!\).
+Documentation is nearly non-existent.

 We send the hashed Ethereum account address to the passport and receive back signature.